Tommy Prince: Battle of Kapyong

 Brigadier Burke, who commanded the 27th British Commonwealth Brigade, personally flew over the Canadian soldiers and shouted at them through a loudspeaker that they were now cut off and would receive no support.
-This action angered and unsettled the Canadian soldiers, who jeered Brigadier Burke as he flew away.
+This action angered and unsettled the Canadian soldiers, who jeered Burke as he flew away.
 Tommy Prince was credited with steadying and motivating many of the nervous young Canadians who voiced a desire to run in the face of overwhelming odds of about 30 to 1.
 The Canadian battalion commander Lt.
 Col. James Stone ordered his men to fight in a last stand with the words, "No retreat, no surrender."